Battleground postal delays persist with mail voting underway | WTOP

 She said her office has sent out more than 600,000 absentee ballots, more than double the number from the primary, and has extended office hours so staff can monitor a drop box.

 With more than 2.9 million mail-in ballots requested in Pennsylvania, on-time delivery is crucial.
-But delays are lingering throughout the state, according to postal data released as part of a federal court order.
+But delays are lingering throughout the state, according to the agency’s most recently available data released as part of the federal court order.

 In the week that ended Oct.
 9, first-class mail was delivered on time 79.7% of the time in the district covering Philadelphia and its suburbs, and 83.2% of the time in central Pennsylvania, both below the national average of 86.1%.